davidjpyu/airline-service-database-system/README.md

 implement the functionality below
 ○ The prototype uses a command-line interface (CLI), but in real life you would probably develop a web-based interface

+ANY COPYING FROM MY CODE IS NOT ACCEPTED WITHOUT MY PERMISSION